- Payroll

 Voluntary Payroll Deductions

-Employers may also permit employees to request a deduction from their gross pay to cover certain payments or expenses associated with voluntary items, such as benefit plans.
+Employees may also request a deduction from their gross pay to cover certain payments or expenses associated with voluntary items, such as benefit plans.
 Depending on the type of deduction, it may take effect on a pre-tax or after-tax basis.
 Employees should provide authorization for benefit deductions as part of the annual enrollment process.
 Examples of voluntary payroll deductions include:

-• Health insurance: The employee's share of healthcare premiums may be deducted on a pre-tax basis if employees enroll in a company-sponsored plan.
+- Health insurance: The employee's share of healthcare premiums may be deducted on a pre-tax basis if employees enroll in a company-sponsored Section 125 Cafeteria plan.
 Employees may also contribute to a health savings account or a flexible spending account on a pre-tax basis.

-• Other voluntary payments: Other voluntary deductions may include charitable giving, or funds deducted for wellness programs, like a discounted gym membership. - where permissible under state law.
+- Other voluntary payments: Other voluntary deductions may include charitable giving, or funds deducted for wellness programs, like a discounted gym membership (where permissible under state wage and hour laws).

 Pre-Tax Payroll Deductions

 Pre-tax deductions are applied to an employee's paycheck before any taxes are calculated and withheld.
 Pre-tax deductions reduce the amount of taxable income, thus reducing the amount of taxes owed by the employee.
 Common examples of pre-tax deductions include 401(k) contributions, healthcare and dental insurance premiums, health savings account (HSA), or dependent care flexible spending account (DCFSA) contributions.
-As a business owner or HR manager, it is important to know which deductions are applied before taxes are calculated so that you do not inadvertently overcharge or undercharge your employees when it comes to tax obligations.
+As a business owner or HR manager, it’s important to know which deductions are applied before taxes are calculated so that you don’t inadvertently overcharge or undercharge your employees when it comes to tax obligations.

 After-Tax Payroll Deductions